mturchanov-matc-school-projects/php-matc-essays-bay/README.md

 # Essays bay

- Essays bay is a place where various essays are stored
+ Essays bay is a place where various essays are stored.
+ The application that store diffenet kinds of essays.
+All essays are sorted by tags/author.

  * Multiuser
  * Essays can be sorted by various options such as by search/tags/user